 A documentary film is a non-fictional, motion picture intended to document reality, primarily for the purposes of instruction, education, or maintaining a historical record.

 “Planet of the Humans” as a documentary is disappointing.
 It is not presenting updated facts or any concrete solutions.
-They took a sound bite from footage and present it as an actual fact.
-Like the scenes where people are destroying forests and killing orangutans, that specifically is mostly caused by corporations from the food industry like Nestle to obtain palm oil.
-These corporations that till today remain unaccountable for their actions.
+They took a sound bite from footage like the scenes where people are destroying forests and killing orangutans, which is mostly caused by corporations from the food industry like Nestle to obtain palm oil but they don’t mention it.
+Corporations that till today remain unaccountable for their actions.

 However, it should not be surprising because we have seen “documentaries” in the past that did not present facts but rather present a narrative that benefited a certain group of people.
 They should not be called documentaries anymore but rather opinion pieces.
 An opinion piece is an article, published in a newspaper or magazine, that mainly reflects the author’s opinion about the subject.
 For filmmakers the same can be applied: you have an opinion or point of view and you look for others who have the same views to interview or you look for footage that support your point of view.

-What they should have focused on is clearly present the problems we face and who is responsible for causing them.
+What they should have focused on is clearly present the problems we face and who is responsible for causing them (mainly the wealthy owning all the problematic corporations with the help of local government).
 Followed by presenting the proposed solutions with their pros and cons and concluding with what needs to be done for us to move forward.
-In the end it is our planet.
+It would have been a better structure to stand on against the critics because it remains an important subject for survival on this planet.
+In the end, it is not the planet of a few (the wealthy), it is our planet.

 In the second installment we will look into the development of renewables, the struggle to maintain our natural resources and wildlife, and identify who are the real saviors of our planet.